 \section{Introduction}

-Cosmic rays (CRs) accelerated in supernova remnants are trapped by galactic magnetic fields for around a million years before they escape into the intergalactic space.
-During this time a small fraction of them collide with the interestelar gas (hydrogen and helium in a proportion of 3 to 1 in mass), producing a diffuse flux of secondary gammas and neutrinos \cite{Strong:1998fr} that reaches the Earth.
-In particular, this diffuse flux is proportional to the column density of gas along the line of sight modulated by the CR density: the effective depth varies between 0.3 g/cm$^2$ towards the center of the galaxy and 0.002 g/cm$^2$ in the opposite (anticenter) direction \cite{Carceller:2016upo}.
-At $10$--$10^6$ GeV the gamma and neutrino fluxes are of similar intensity and concentrated around the galactic equator (50\% from $|b|\le 5^\circ$), with a spectrum ($\approx E^{-2.6}$) that follows the one in the parent CR flux \cite{Lipari:2018gzn,Schwefer:2022zly}.
-In addition, the galactic diffuse fluxes also include a contribution from the ensamble of unresolved sources in our galaxy.
-For gamma rays this contribution is expected to be dominated by pulsars, which produce leptonic gammas through $e^{\pm}$ bremsstrahlung and inverse Compton scattering.
+Cosmic rays (CRs) accelerated in supernova remnants are trapped by Galactic magnetic fields for around a million years before they escape into intergalactic space.
+During this time a small fraction of them collide with the interestelar gas (hydrogen and helium in a proportion of 3 to 1 in mass), producing a diffuse flux of secondary gamma rays and neutrinos \cite{Strong:1998fr} that reaches the Earth.
+This diffuse flux is proportional to the column density of gas along the line of sight modulated by the CR density: the effective depth varies between 0.3 g/cm$^2$ towards the center of the galaxy and 0.002 g/cm$^2$ in the opposite (anticenter) direction \cite{Carceller:2016upo}.
+At $10$--$10^6$ GeV the gamma and neutrino fluxes are of similar intensity and concentrated around the Galactic equator (50\% from $|b|\le 5^\circ$), with a spectrum ($\approx E^{-2.6}$) that is similar to the one in the parent CR flux \cite{Lipari:2018gzn,Schwefer:2022zly}.
+In addition, the Galactic diffuse fluxes also include a contribution from the ensemble of unresolved sources in our galaxy.
+For gamma rays this contribution is expected to be dominated by pulsars, which produce leptonic gamma rays through $e^{\pm}$ bremsstrahlung and inverse Compton scattering.

-We will focus here on another galactic source of gammas and neutrinos: astrophysical objects like the Sun \cite{Seckel:1991ffa} and planets with a thin atmosphere like Jupiter or Earth.
-These compact objects absorb high energy CRs and {\it process} a fraction of their energy into gammas and neutrinos that are then emitted to space.
+We will focus here on another Galactic source of gamma rays and neutrinos: astrophysical objects like the Sun \cite{Seckel:1991ffa} and planets with a thin atmosphere like Jupiter or Earth.
+These compact objects absorb high energy CRs and {\it process} a fraction of their energy into gamma rays and neutrinos that are then emitted to space.
 Our interest is twofold.
 If the object is resolved, detecting these fluxes would provide information about its magnetic field, its surface and its interior.
-If unresolved, these emissions will also give a small contribution with a distinct spectrum and $\gamma$ to $\nu$ ratio to the galactic diffuse fluxes.
-At any rate, the high energy neutrino flux is an irreducible background in indirect dark matter searches.
-Our objective is then to understand and characterize the gamma and neutrino fluxes emitted by each type of object.
+If unresolved, these emissions will also give a small contribution with a distinct spectrum and $\gamma$ to $\nu$ ratio to the Galactic diffuse fluxes.
+At any rate, these high energy fluxes are an irreducible background in indirect dark matter searches \cite{PerezdelosHeros:2020qyt,Linden:2024uph}.
+Our objective is then to understand and characterize the high-energy photon and neutrino fluxes emitted by each type of object.